-Tina Evans is an Australian actress, dancer and choreographer working across dance, film, music video, physical theatre and hybrid-art.
+Tina Evans is an Australian actress, dancer and choreographer working across dance, film, television, music video, theatre and hybrid-art.

 Download Tina Evans CV

 View Tina’s portfolio and gallery on Star Now

 Tina is a versatile performer with strong acting and movement skills.
 She has starred in several short films and music videos and has worked with Graveyard Train, Jacks Wall Productions, Truce Films and Shilling Entertainment.
 Tina has been working with Tony Yap Company over the past year, performing in ‘Winter Filament’ at Fed Square and ‘Eulogy of the Living’ at the Melaka Art and Performance Festival in Malaysia.
 She has collaborated with a diverse range of dance , theatre and film artists and performed in productions at The Famous Spiegeltent, ACCA, Melbourne Short and Sweet Festival, both Adelaide and Melbourne Fringe Festivals and at The Place in London.

 ’Ice heaves and crumbles its way into your soul‘ (Aussie Theatre) ‘4 Stars‘ (Arts Hub)